PSPDFKit/Cordova-Android/README.md

 	$ cordova plugin add https://github.com/PSPDFKit/Cordova-Android.git

-Copy the PSPDFKit library file (usually `pspdfkit-<version>.aar`) into your project.
+Copy the PSPDFKit library file (usually `pspdfkit-<version>.aar`, demo version also works) into your project.
 This example uses version `2.x.x` of the PSPDFKit library.
 The current working directory has to be your project directory:

 	$ cp /path/to/pspdfkit-2.x.x.aar platforms/android/libs/